vandamd/vandamdinh.com/content/about.md

 I was prev. working at Dyson, solving robotic-simulation-esque problems along with some MyDyson cloud stuff too.

 # What I'm focusing on right now
-1. Building something for robots
+1. Completing my degree
-2. Attending university
+2. Attaining V6 on the moonboard
-3. Attaining V6 on the moonboard
+3. 100wpm gallium v2 on voyager